pypa/packaging.python.org/source/guides/hosting-your-own-index.rst

-If you wish to host your own simple repository [1]_, you can either use a software package like `devpi`_ or you can use simply create the proper directory structure and use any web server that can serve static files and generate an autoindex.
+If you wish to host your own simple repository [1]_, you can either use a software package like :doc:`devpi <devpi:index>` or you can use simply create the proper directory structure and use any web server that can serve static files and generate an autoindex.